nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2023-06-26-sole_proprietorship_disadvantages.md

 A lot of entrepreneurs start out with a Sole Proprietorship.

-Then, as the business grows, they re-form them into LLCs, [Partnerships](https://www.businessinitiative.org/partnership/advantages/), or Corporations.
+Then, as the business grows, they re-form them into LLCs, <a href="https://www.businessinitiative.org/partnership/advantages/" target="_blank">Partnerships</a>, or Corporations.

 <p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/llc/what-does-llc-mean/" target="_blank"> Learn the in's and out's of LLCs.</a></p>